awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-reference-performance-logs-EKS.md

-# Container Insights Performance Log Events for Amazon EKS and Kubernetes<a name="Container-Insights-reference-performance-logs-EKS"></a>
+# Container Insights performance log events for Amazon EKS and Kubernetes<a name="Container-Insights-reference-performance-logs-EKS"></a>

 The following are examples of the performance log events that Container Insights collects from Amazon EKS and Kubernetes clusters\.